efabless/openlane2/docs/source/getting_started/newcomers/index.md

 times at every timing path endpoint.
 If the data arrives after (in case of setup checking) or before (hold checking) it is required, then we have a timing violation (negative slack).
-STA makes sure that a circuit will correctly perform its function (yet it tells nothing about correctness of that function)
+STA makes sure that a circuit will correctly perform its function (yet it tells nothing about the correctness of that function)

 :::{seealso}
-Check out our [STA and timing closure guide](https://docs.google.com/document/d/13J1AY1zhzxur8vaFs3rRW9ZWX113rSDs63LezOOoXZ8/edit#heading=h.9y68197ebff7) for more in depth details.
+Check out our [STA and timing closure guide](https://docs.google.com/document/d/13J1AY1zhzxur8vaFs3rRW9ZWX113rSDs63LezOOoXZ8/edit#heading=h.9y68197ebff7) for more in-depth details.
 :::

 The default flow runs multiple `STA` `Step`(s) `OpenROAD.STAPostPNR` is the